hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/addresses_on_bhakti-yoga/175_the_chief_symbols.md

 particular form; then behind that a name, John or Jane, and behind that again a thought; similarly there is this whole universe, and behind that is the name, what is called the "Word" in all religions, and behind that is God.
-The universal thought is Mahat, as the Sânkhyas call it, universal consciousness.
+The universal thought is Mahat, as the Sānkhyas call it, universal consciousness.
 What is that name?
 There must be some name.
 The world is homogeneous, and modern science shows beyond doubt that each atom is composed of the same material as the whole universe.
 If you know